 As part of your import or export sales negotiations, you will be required to include international commercial terms (Incoterms) in your sales contract.
-Incoterms are a series of internationally recognised sales-related trade terms.
-These terms clearly define the costs, risks, and obligations of both parties (the buyer and the seller).
+These terms are a series of internationally recognised sales-related trade terms that clearly define the costs, risks, and obligations of both parties (the buyer and the seller).
 Using Incoterms might seem daunting at first, but you will soon realise how much easier they make the international buying and selling process.

-For each stage of the transportation, Incoterms clearly stipulate:
+For each stage of the transportation, International Commercial terms clearly stipulate:

 Which party must take responsibility for transport costs (including taxes, insurance, and duties);